-I’m currently enrolled in the Fear Free® Certification Program that is geared towards fear, anxiety and stress free vet visits as well as husbandry behaviours.
+In 2020 I completed the Fear Free® Certification Program that is geared towards fear, anxiety and stress free vet visits as well as husbandry behaviours.

 I also work in close collaboration with your vet to provide you and your dog with the most comprehensive service.